 LEGAL AWARENESS

-Participatory Defense Movement New Orleans is an initiative designed to provide families, communities, and the accused with legal awareness as a best form of defense.
+PDMNOLA is an initiative designed to provide families, communities, and those who are justice involved with legal awareness as a best form of defense.

-PDMNOLA seeks to empower people to be more actively engaged in their own legal matters to impact the outcome of cases and transform the landscape of power in the court system in an effort to reduce harm.
-PDMNola was founded by Sibil Fox and Robert Richardson, affectionately known among their peers as FoxandRob.
+PDMNOLA was founded by Sibil Fox and Robert Richardson, affectionately known among their peers as FoxandRob.
 They are a New Orleans based couple who endured and survived 21-years as an incarcerated family and are the subjects of the award winning documentaries, TIME (2020) and TIME II (2024).
 After Fox’s release from prison in 2002, they led a valiant charge to regain Rob’s freedom and restore their family.
 In June 2018 Governor John Bel Edwards granted clemency to Rob.
 90 days later he was released.
 Upon his release, FoxandRob founded Rich Family Ministries and PDMNOLA, one of over 40 Participatory Defense hubs nationwide.
-Visit the National Participatory Defense Network’s website to learn more about the participatory defense work that is being done across the country.

 #TIMESAVED